-As at December 31, 2023, the Company had service contracts and agreements in Colombia.
-The Company recognized right-of-use assets and corresponding lease obligations relating to the construction, ownership, maintenance, and transfer agreement ("BOOMT Agreement") with GTX International Corp. ("GTX") and the take-or-pay service contract with Surenergy SAS ESP ("Surenergy") (see Note 23 for "Contractual Commitments").
-The presented lease obligations have a discount rate of 16.33%.
+As at December 31, 2024, the Company had service contracts and agreements in Colombia.
+The Company recognized right-of-use assets and corresponding lease obligations relating to the construction, ownership, maintenance, and transfer agreement ("BOOMT Agreement") with GTX International Corp. ("GTX") and the take-or-pay service contract with Surenergy S.A.S.
+E.S.P. ("Surenergy") (see Note 24 for "Contractual Commitments").
+Furthermore, the Company had office lease agreements also in Colombia, for which the Company has recognized right-of-use assets and corresponding lease obligations.
+The presented lease obligations have a discount rate of 16.33% (2023 - 16.33%).
 A continuity of lease obligations is presented below.
+In December 2024, the take-or-pay service contract with Surenergy was terminated upon mutual agreement between the two parties, resulting in the elimination of the associated lease obligations and ROU assets.